 God gave a clear and definite knowledge of his will to Israel by especial precepts, showing the duty of man to God and to his fellow-men.
 The worship due to God was clearly defined.
-A special system of rites and ceremonies was established, which would secure the remembrance of God among his people, and thereby serve as a hedge to guard and protect the Ten Commandments from violation. {RH, May 6, 1875 par.
+A special system of rites and ceremonies was established, which would secure the remembrance of God among his people, 52 What About the Feasts? and thereby serve as a hedge to guard and protect the ten commandments from violation. {RH, May 6, 1875 par.
 3}